 Nothing we can do about the screen choices, unless Asus manage to source a brighter and faster 120 Hz FHD display that could fill up this gap for competitive gamers.
 As for the choice between the existing FHD 120 HZ and QHD 60 Hz panels, I’d go with the former, it’s brighter and bundled in significantly more affordable models.
 As for that silver keyboard, you either accept it or go with the Space Gray model instead, which is what I’d recommend.

 Asus could surely do something about those temperatures though, by providing a Gaming-optimized power profile that would limit the overpowered CPU, allowing it to run cooler with games.
 That should not be hard to implement since the profile seems to exist already, but it only kicks in automatically when playing games on an external monitor, with the laptop’s lid closed.
 Will it happen, though?
 I sure hope so, but I’m not going to hold my breath for it.

-Anyway, this is going to be one of my final Zephyrus G14 articles (the entire series is available here, with the detailed review over here and a comparison to the G15 and A15 AMD-powered options here, as a more recent comparison with the updated Zephryus G15 and M16 generations over here), as I’m moving on to the pile of other laptops awaiting my attention.
+Anyway, this is going to be one of my final Zephyrus G14 articles (the entire series is available here, with the detailed review over here,a comparison to the G15 and A15 AMD-powered options here, as a more recent comparison with the updated Zephryus G15 and M16 generations over here), as I’m moving on to the pile of other laptops awaiting my attention.
 But if you have any other questions about the series, get in touch down below, I’ll try to help.